 HTTP access to a vSphere file is access to a datastore object that is associated with the folder structure in the vSphere inventory.
 HTTP access requires the same privileges needed to obtain these files using any other mechanism, such as the vSphere Client.

-Table C-3 shows the required privileges.
+The following table shows the required privileges.